shendayan/CTF-Writeups/PumpkinGarden.md

 That's it!
 I really had fun with that box!
 Can't wait to take a closer look at part II of the series.

-Thanky for reading and happy pwning!
+Thank you for reading and happy pwning!